trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

     set_real_ip_from 192.168.40.0/24;

     # Defines a request header field used to send the address for a replacement,
-    # in this case We use X-Forwarded-For:
+    # in this case we use X-Forwarded-For:
     real_ip_header X-Forwarded-For;

     # The real IP from your client address that matches one of the trusted addresses